browserengineering/book/book/graphics.md

 [^not-800]: Not 800, because we started at pixel 13 and I want to leave an
     even gap on both sides.

-Now we can read a lot of text, still not all of it: if there's enough text, all of the lines of text don't fit on the screen.
+Now we can read a lot of text, but still not all of it: if there's enough text, all of the lines of text don't fit on the screen.
 We want users to *scroll* the page to look at different parts of it.

 ::: {.further}
 Chinese characters are usually, but not always, independent: <span